Guest400123064/tensorblob/README.md

 # tensorblob

-A lightweight, dynamic-sized, memory-mapped tensor storage with file-like APIs.
+A lightweight, dynamic-sized, memory-mapped tensor storage with file-like APIs, while also supporting integer indexing and slicing, built with `MemoryMappedTensor` from [`tensordict`](https://github.com/pytorch/tensordict).

 ## Features

 - 🔗 **Memory-mapped storage**: Efficient storage of large collections of same-shaped tensors
-- 💾 **File-like APIs**: Read, write, and seek like a file
+- 💾 **File-like APIs**: Read, write, and seek like a file, while also supporting integer indexing and slicing
 - ⚡ **Dynamic-sized**: No need to specify the total number of tensors upfront

 ## Installation